LRLossReserves.com

 Guide · Matching service

 You already know you need one.
 This page is for the next question: who, on what terms, and how to tell a good proposal from a polished one.
-Fill the intake form and we will hand-match you to one to three reviewers from our network who actually work your line of business and program type.
+Fill the intake and we'll hand-match you to one to three reviewers from our network who actually work your line of business and program type.

 Scope of work this page covers

 We match on reserve and reserve-adjacent engagements.
-If your need is outside this list, send a note anyway and we will point you somewhere useful.
+If your need is outside this list, send a note anyway — we'll point you somewhere useful.

 Credentials, in one line each